 Buddha Amitayus (Infinite Life) or Amitabha (Infinite Light) in his Pure Land of compassion, enlightenment and longevity

-Yet also, material means for rejuvenation and life-extension have also been developed by Buddhist physicians.
-Of course many methods of traditional and Ayurvedic medicine currently practiced yet require thorough testing.
+Yet also, material means for rejuvenation and life extension have been developed by Buddhist physicians.15 Of course many methods of traditional and Ayurvedic medicine currently practiced yet require thorough testing.16

 Crucially, the vision of advanced medical technology and the idea of a significant, even radical extension of healthy life-span, in this world, are deeply entrenched in Indian cultural tradition.
 These positive tendencies need to be recalled and reawakened, so the vision of the golden age of extended health and longevity will be implemented in the present time using advances of modern science.
 The pursuit of healthy longevity is not an “all or nothing” pursuit, but any incremental improvement in this direction may be expected to be beneficial for India and its population.

 The research of aging and longevity will be required to find the path toward the practical achievement of healthy longevity, and the original inspiration for this pursuit may come from Indian cultural heritage.